julianlam/feps/fep/ef61/fep-ef61.md

 If object is not public, the server MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.

-After retrieving an object, the client MUST verify its [FEP-8b32][FEP-8b32] integrity proof.
-The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the `ap://` URL.

 >[!NOTE]
 >This document describes web gateways, which use HTTP transport.
 However, the data model and authentication mechanism are transport-agnostic and other types of gateways could exist.

+## Authentication and authorization

+Authentication and authorization are performed in accordance with [FEP-fe34] origin-based security model.

+The [origin][RFC-6454] of an `ap://` URL is computed by the following algorithm:

+1. Let `uri-scheme` be the `ap` string.
+2. Let `uri-host` be the authority component of the URL.
+3. Let `uri-port` be the number 0.
+4. Return the triple `(uri-scheme, uri-host, uri-port)`.

+And the origin of a [DID URL][DID-URL] is computed by the following algorithm:

+1. Let `uri-scheme` be the `ap` string.
+2. Let `uri-host` be the DID component of the DID URL.
+3. Let `uri-port` be the number 0.
+4. Return the triple `(uri-scheme, uri-host, uri-port)`.

+Actors, activities and objects identified by `ap://` URLs MUST contain [FEP-8b32] integrity proofs.
+Collections identified by `ap://` URLs MAY contain integrity proofs.
+If collection doesn't contain an integrity proof, [another authentication method](#collections) MUST be used.

+The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the `ap://` URL.

+>[!NOTE]
+>This document uses terms "actor", "activity", "collection" and "object" according to the classification given in [FEP-2277].

 ## Portable actors

 An actor object identified by `ap://` URL MUST have a `gateways` property containing an ordered list of gateways where the latest version of that actor object can be retrieved.
 Each item in the list MUST be an HTTP(S) URL with empty path, query and fragment components.
 The list MUST contain at least one item.

-An actor object identified by `ap://` URL MUST contain an [FEP-8b32][FEP-8b32] integrity proof.

 One identity (represented by [DID]) can control multiple actors (which are differentiated by the path component of an `ap://` URL).